Trump's tariffs face court challenge in latest trade policy twist

 Which goods and commodities have the highest US tariffs?

-The country-level tariffs outlined above apply to all goods imports into the US.
+The tariffs outlined above apply to all goods imports into the US from the given countries.
 But some categories of strategically-important goods and commodities are subject to individual tariffs, regardless of their point of origin.

-Trump says he will impose a 100% tariff on foreign-made semiconductors.
-He has also threatened the same tax on foreign-made computer chips as he pushes tech firms to invest in the US.
+Trump says he will impose a 100% tariff on foreign-made semiconductors as he pushes tech firms to invest in the US.
 Major chipmakers that have made significant investments in America seem to have dodged the new tariff, such as TSMC, SK Hynix and Samsung.

 Some commodities have also been subject to individual tariffs.
-Trump recently announced a 50% tariff on copper imports, effective from 1 August.
+A 50% tariff on copper imports took effect from 1 August.
 Steel and aluminium imports are already subject to a 50% tariff from most countries, though in the UK’s case this is 25%.

 Explore More